djomo-moungoue/MongoDBAdministrationDM/README.md

 ~~~

 :memo: Memo
-- The batch size define how many request the MongoDB client will make to the MongoDB server.
+- The `batch size` is the maximal number of documents that can be sent from the MongoDB server to the client in a one response.
 - Number of requests = Number of documents matching the find filter / batchSize
 - So doesn't set the batch size too small.